Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 1. What is gross margin, and why is it important for my service business?

 Gross margin represents the percentage of total revenue remaining after subtracting the cost of goods sold (COGS), which includes all direct production costs like labor and materials.
-It is crucial because it indicates how much profit is available to cover operating expenses, marketing costs, and ultimately generate net profit.
+It is crucial because it shows how much profit is available after subtracting COGS from revenue, which is how businesses generate revenue after covering direct delivery costs.
 Maintaining a healthy gross margin ensures your business’s financial health and sustainable growth.

 2. How do I calculate gross profit margin for my service business?